 The LaFerrari 12 cylinder with hybrid module is here replaced by the Hublot MP05 LaFerrari's vertical designed mechanical caliber, manual wind, equipped with a suspended Tourbillon and 11 barrels ensuring a massive 50 days of power reserve.
 Time visualization is quite out of the ordinary as it showcases the Power Reserve indicator in the shape of two anodized blackened aluminum cylinders on the left hand side of the dial with yellow (which is the very first color the Prancing Horse has adopted) Super-Luminova™ accents and two others for hour and minutes on its right hand side.

 The seconds counter is in the shape of a rotating coaxial disc with the Tourbillon device placed at 6 o' clock.
 The crown is placed underneath the back case which is transparent as it is the front and gives full view to the lower part of the movement and to its supporting strut.
 It is by the way engraved with the car official badge and the series number out of 50.
 The winding crown is instead coaxial to the barrels and placed at 12, protected by a titanium and carbon cover, two materials widely adopted on the LaFerrari.

-Manual winding and hour settings are operated via an electric screwdriver supplied by HUBLOT that ideally reproduces those powerful screwdrivers the Ferrari mechanics use when changing a race car's tire.
-This testifies, once more, to the close relationship between HUBLOT and Ferrari, a collaboration that, as Jean Claude Biver stated in 2012, is not just any co-brandng agreement, as you may find many out there in the watchmaking industry, but is based on a technical partnership between two “manufactures” that share the same passion for product design and excellence.
+Manual winding and hour settings are operated via an electric screwdriver supplied by Hublot that ideally reproduces those powerful screwdrivers the Ferrari mechanics use when changing a race car's tire.
+This testifies, once more, to the close relationship between Hublot and Ferrari, a collaboration that, as Jean-Claude Biver stated in 2012, is not just any co-branding agreement, as you may find many out there in the watchmaking industry, but is based on a technical partnership between two “manufactures” that share the same passion for product design and excellence.